Naitik0713/MyCafe/README.md

  Azure AI Service

- Azure AI Translator Service :
+ Azure AI QnA maker Service :

-The core of the translation functionality is powered by Azure AI Translator service.
-This service employs advanced natural language processing algorithms to provide accurate and contextually relevant translations across a wide array of languages.
-Azure AI Translator Service is the engine behind the Movie Recommender System app language translation capabilities.
-It employs advanced natural language processing to deliver accurate and contextually relevant translations.
+It leverages machine learning and natural language processing to understand user queries and provide accurate responses based on predefined knowledge bases.
+With Azure QnA Maker, developers can create conversational AI agents that can understand a wide range of questions and provide relevant answers in real-time.
+This service simplifies the process of building chatbots, virtual assistants, and other interactive applications, empowering businesses to enhance customer service, streamline support processes, and automate repetitive tasks.

 ![translator](https://github.com/ashu2114/Movie-Recommender-System/assets/151042619/56f02851-7e0c-4959-b81f-440144531545)